Microsoft Surface: External color and kickstand

 The exterior of the earlier generations of Surface (2012 tablet, Pro, and Pro 2) is made of VaporMg magnesium alloy giving a semi-glossy black durable finish that Microsoft calls "dark titanium".
 Originally, the design of Surface was to feature a full "VaporMg" design, but the production models ditched this and went with a "VaporMg" coating.
 Later devices moved towards a matte gray finish showing the actual magnesium color through the semi-transparent top coating.
 The Surface Laptop is available in four colors: platinum, graphite gold, burgundy, and cobalt blue.

 The Surface and Surface Pro lines feature a kickstand which flips out from the back of the device to prop it up, allowing the device to be stood up at an angle hands-free.
 According to Microsoft, this is great for watching movies, video chatting, and typing documents.
 According to some reviewers, this kickstand is uncomfortable to use in one's lap and means the device won't fit on shallow desks.
 The first generation has a kickstand that can be set to a 22 degrees angle position.
 The second generation added a 55 degrees angle position which according to Microsoft makes the device more comfortable to type on the lap.
 The Surface 3 features three angle positions: 22, 44, and 60 degrees.
 The Surface Pro 3 is the first device to have a continuous kickstand that can be set at any angles between 22 and 150 degrees.
 With the fifth-generation Surface Pro, Microsoft added an additional 15 degrees of rotation to the hinge bringing the widest possible angle to 165 degrees, or what Microsoft calls "Studio Mode".

 Surface Book

 On October 6, 2015, Microsoft unveiled the Surface Book, a 2-in-1 detachable with a mechanically attached, durable hardware keyboard.
 It became the first Surface device to be marketed as a laptop instead of a tablet.
 The device has a teardrop design.

 The Surface Book has what Microsoft calls a "dynamic fulcrum hinge" which allows the device to support the heavier notebook/screen portion.

 On October 26, 2016, Microsoft unveiled an additional configuration, called the Surface Book with Performance Base, which has an upgraded processor and a longer battery life.

-The second generation Surface Book 2 was announced on October 17, 2017, introducing an upgraded ceramic hinge for stability, and lighter overall weight distribution.
+The Surface Book 2 was announced on October 17, 2017, introducing an upgraded ceramic hinge for stability, and lighter overall weight distribution.
 A 15-inch model was added to the line.
-On May 6, 2020, the third generation Surface Book 3 was announced, featuring 10th-generation Intel processors, improved battery life, and faster SSD storage.
+On May 6, 2020, the Surface Book 3 was announced, featuring 10th-generation Intel Core processors, improved battery life, and faster SSD storage.